atomic-nfts/site/docs/General-definition-of-an-atomic-NFT.md

 nav_order: 2
 ---

-## General definition of an atomic NFT
+## General definition of an Atomic NFT
 {: .fs-9 }

 Atomic NFT is a standard for Non Fungible Tokens (NFTs) on Koii.

-Anyone can utilize the Atomic NFT standard to tokenize and create digital assets and buy, sell & auction assets utilizing the marketplace().
+Anyone can utilize the Atomic NFT standard to tokenize and create digital assets and buy, sell & auction assets utilizing the marketplace.

-Alongside its smart contract creation platform Atomic Market.
-Atomic Market is a shared liquidity NFT market smart contract that is used by multiple websites to try and provide users the best possible experience.
-Shared liquidity means that everything which is listed on one market also shows on all other markets.
+The Koii Network facilitates a range of services associated with Atomic NFTs by default, and most of these are commission-lite or commission-free.
+Because Atomic NFTs all follow a common standard, they are interchangable between all compatible applications, as well as bridges to other chains and formats like Ethereum (and EVM), Tezos, and Polkadot.

-[Visit Market](https://koi.rocks){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 target="_blank" }
+[Start Building](/docs/How-to-deploy-an-Atomic-NFT/){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [See the Global Leaderboard](https://koi.rocks){: .btn .fs-5 .mb-4 .mb-md-0 target="_blank"}